 CENTENNIAL GALA CELEBRATION - October 30, 2016 Purchase tickets and sponsorships here.
 This is an event you won't want to miss!

-HADASSAH/BREMAN MUSEUM EXHIBIT OPENING and CENTENNIAL KICKOFF EVENT: The Atlanta Jewish Times writes… Hadassah Starts Yearlong Celebration: Hundreds of Hadassah members and supporters gathered at the Breman Museum on to launch a yearlong celebration of 100 years of the Zionist women’s organization in Atlanta.
+Hadassah was established in Atlanta on November 2, 1916.
+Discover our rich history and 100 years of leadership.
+The Atlanta Jewish Times writes… Hadassah Starts Yearlong Celebration: Hundreds of Hadassah members and supporters gathered at the Breman Museum on to launch a yearlong celebration of 100 years of the Zionist women’s organization in Atlanta.

 Phyllis M. Cohen